joomcode/redispipe/README.md

 But there were no such connector for Golang.

-This connector were created as implicitly pipelined from ground to achieve maximum performance in a highly concurrent environment.
-It writes all requests to single connection to redis, and continuously reads answers in other goroutine.
+This connector was created as implicitly pipelined from ground to achieve maximum performance in a highly concurrent environment.
+It writes all requests to single connection to redis, and continuously reads answers from in other goroutine.

 Note that it trades a bit of latency for throughput, and therefore could be not optimal for low-concurrent low-request-per-second usage.